leslie-huang/leslie-huang.github.io/index.md

 <h3>What I do</h3>

-I develop tools for inference and estimation in text.
+I develop tools for inference and estimation with text.
 I maintain <a href="https://cran.r-project.org/web/packages/stylest/">stylest</a>, the R package for textual style estimation.
 Install using `install.packages("stylest")`!

+I also make convenience functions for R. Install using `install.packages("zipR")` to start using Python-style zip() in R!

 I help run the <a href="https://cds.nyu.edu/text-data-speaker-series/">NLP and Text-as-Data Speaker Series</a> at the Center for Data Science.